gbif/registry/README.md

 3. Set up a local copy of the GBIF Portal Drupal MySQL database, which is used for authentication.

+4. Set up a solr collection hosted either in a simple [http solr server](http://lucene.apache.org/solr/quickstart.html) or in a Solr cloud.
+Follow the [registry-index-builder](registry-index-builder/README.md) to create and populate such a collection.
+See the [maven POM](pom.xml) for the minimum solr version required by the current registry code.

-4. Create a Maven profile similar to:
+5. Create a Maven profile similar to:

 ````xml
   <profile>